Welcome!

 In January 2017, property owner SunTrust Bank (now Truist Bank) won city approval to construct a retail-and-condo building at the site.
 The proposed building would have subsumed nearly all of the 4,000-square-foot Plaza, leaving a 380-square-foot building entryway in its place.
 In June 2017, KCA and AMRD sued SunTrust after pre-construction raze permits were issued.

 In August 2017, D.C.
 Superior Court Judge Todd E. Edelman ordered a preliminary injunction against SunTrust to keep the Plaza open for community use until legal proceedings were concluded.
 Edelman found that there was a “substantial likelihood” that KCA and AMRD would prevail over SunTrust at trial.
+In January 2021, D.C.
+Superior Court Judge Hiram Puig-Lugo–Edelman’s successor on the case–issued a summary judgment against KCA and AMRD.
+The Plaza, which had been used by the public since 1979, was fenced off in March 2021 after SunTrust won that judgment.

-A trial date is not yet set.
 Read the 2022 D.C.
 Court of Appeals ruling here.
 Read Judge Edelman’s 2017 ruling from the bench here.
 Click here to read his order granting the preliminary injunction.

 KCA MARKS ADAMS MORGAN’S TWO UNDERGROUND RAILROAD SITES